phhpro/atomchat/README.md

 - Mobile usability requires at least a 5 inch screen.

-- The current pseudo `push()` function in `chat.js` is polling continously to fetch updated contents and therefore not fit to handle large numbers of simultaneous users.
+- The current pseudo `push()` function in `chat.js` is polling continously to fetch updated contents and is therefore not fit to handle large numbers of simultaneous users.
 YMMV, depending how generous your server is.